tbergdahl/VCEATutorPortal/Design Document.md

 	This page will show the user the form for creating a new user for the portal.
 The fields in this form include first name, last name, email address, password, and confirm password.
 It will also contain a submit form that will take the user to the student home page, as the user can only create student profiles from this form.

+- Forgot Password Page

+	This page will show the user a page to input their email in order to recieve a code to regenerate their password, as well as a field to enter the code.
+This will allow them to reset their password.

-- Scheduling Page
+- Student Scheduling Page

-	This page will show the calendar that will be used to schedule appointments.
-It will display the separate slots in which you can schedule different tutoring sessions, as well as a calendar to contain all of this info.
-There will also be a submit button that will schedule the appointment and confirm it.
+	This page will show the user the timeslots that a tutor has available and allows them to book one of these appointments.
+They will be able to choose the class that they need tutoring for as well as a description for the appointment.

+- Student Appointments Page

+	This page will show the user all of the tutoring appointments that they are currently booked for.
+From this page, they can view the tutor they are booked with, the timeslot that they are booked with, the class that they are getting tutored for, the description of the appointment,  as well as the option to cancel the appointment.

 - Tutor Profile Page

 	This page will display the tutor’s profile picture, name, email, major, description, preferred subjects, and available time slots.

+- Tutor Feedback Page

+	This page will allow the tutor to view the feedback that has been given to them after their appointments.

 - Admin User Creation Page